Aging is one of the main factors for natural knee roughness, but it can also be in young adults.

 In this case, an anti-inflammatory or non-prescription pain relief treatment may be prescribed.

-If these methods are not effective, your orthopedic doctor may prescribe a stronger pain medication to reduce knee roughness.
+If these methods are not effective, your orthopedic doctor may prescribe a stronger pain medication to reduce it.

-Some of them may need to inject hyaluronic acid into the knee joint, and the pain usually subsides from a few weeks to six months.
+Some of them may need to inject hyaluronic acid, and the pain usually subsides from a few weeks to six months.